memgraph/docs/docs/reference-guide/streams/overview.md

 A stream can fail for various reasons.
 One of the failures of interest is when a transaction (in which the returned queries of the transformation are executed) fails to commit because of another conflicting transaction.
-This is a side effect of [isolation levels](/reference-guide/isolation-levels.md) and its behaviour can be configured by setting the appropriate memgraph flag:
+This is a side effect of [isolation levels](/reference-guide/isolation-levels.md) and can be configured by the following Memgraph flag:

 ```
 --stream-transaction-conflict-retries=TIMES_TO_RETRY
 ```

-By default, memgraph retries a transaction 31 times.
-If `TIMES_TO_RETRY` is set to 0 then memgraph tries a transaction only once.
-However, for any other value, memgraph retries with a total number of: 1 + `TIMES_TO_RETRY`.
+By default, Memgraph will always try to execute a transaction once.
+However, for streams, if Memgraph fails because of transaction conflicts it will retry to execute the transaction again for up to `TIMES_TO_RETRY` times and its default value is 30.

 Moreover, the interval of retries is also important and can be configured by
 ```